Perthys/chalk/readme.md

 ## Origin story
 I wanted to make the [`npm package`](https://www.npmjs.com/package/chalk) [`chalk`](https://github.com/chalk/chalk) for roblox luau [`richtext`](https://create.roblox.com/docs/ui/rich-text) because I really did not want to do styling manually.

-## Side Note
+## Comments
-ROBLOX PLEASE ADD CONSOLE STYLING I KNOW ITS POSSIBLE JUST ENABLE RICH TEXT
+ROBLOX PLEASE ENABLE RICH TEXT TO CONSOLE TEXT OBJECTS, you can make a interface with LogService so print/warn/error can still output raw text

-If roblox adds support for background text directly with richtext i will also add support
+If roblox adds support for background text color directly with richtext I will also add support If you have any issues or suggestions best way to contact me would be through discord `Perthys#0`

 ## Maintainers